grpc/proposal/L82-core-event-engine.md

 ### Concepts

-An EventEngine is is roughly composed of:
+An EventEngine is roughly composed of:

 * A task runner which asynchronously executes callables with optional scheduling.